ssatyal/Project-1-War/README.md

 Bugs:
 - If a tie occurs near the 'end' of the game (i.e. less less than three cards in a deck) then the game logic cannot run as programmed.
+- Minor annoyance, gameplay rules section looks wonky if you make the browser smaller

 Icebox:
 - Reset button for the game